The oldest public wildflower garden in the United States

 Stems are erect but try to arch over to reach the ground and root, often arching across other plants and can reach up to 12 feet in length.
 Stems have a few short, stubby thorns that are slightly curved; they are not numerous.

-The alternate leaves consist of 3 ovate to lanceolate leaflets (sometimes 5 on newer stems) with pointed tips; they are sharply toothed and shining on the upper side with conspicuous veins.
-The underside is pale in color with fine hair.
-At the base of each leaf are two distinctive hairless winged stipules.
+The alternate leaves consist of 3 ovate to lanceolate leaflets (sometimes 5 on older stems) with pointed tips; they are sharply toothed and shining on the upper side with conspicuous veins.
+The underside is pale in color with fine hair, sometimes stipitate-glandular.
+At the base of each leaf are two distinctive winged stipules.
+The stipule surface is hairless but both the stipule margins and the leaf stalks can have stipitate-glandular hair.

 The flowers -up to 3 inches wide - are usually pink but can be whitish, and occur in a small cluster on this year's stems.
-There are numerous stamens with gold colored anthers.
-The pistils in the center of the flower form a slender column - different from the native wild roses which have a dome shaped receptacle.
+R. setigera is unique among North American native roses in the flowers are functionally unisexual - either separated by sex (monoecious) on the same plant or on separate plants (dioecious).
+Functionally male flowers have numerous stamens with gold colored anthers.
+Functionally female flowers have styles in the center of the flower that form a slender column - different from the native wild roses which have a dome shaped receptacle.
+These rise from 20 to 25 carpels.
 There is a conspicuous gland directly under the flower bud.
 It and the sepals usually have glandular hair.

 Habitat: This species grows in full or partial sun in fertile soil.
 Excess moisture is detrimental.

 Names: The alternate common names of this rose can be confusing especially when found with the name "Prairie Rose" - which can cause confusion with Rosa arkansana which is more properly called "Prairie Rose" or "Prairie Wild Rose".
 The genus Rosa is the Latin word for 'rose'.
 The species setigera means 'having bristles', i.e. the glandular hair.
 The author name for the plant classification, ‘Michx.’ refers to Andre Michaux (1746-1802), French botanist who made many exploring expeditions in the U.S. collecting and cataloging many species.
-His notes were later used by his son, Francois, who with Thomas Nuttall published the multi-volume North American Sylva.
+Two important works of his are the Histoire des chênes de l'Amérique septentrionale (1801 - Oaks of North America), and the Flora Boreali-Americana (2 vols., 1803.
+This was published posthumously and contained the description of this species).
+His son Francois, traveled with him and the father’s notes were later used for the 3-volume North American Sylva, for which Thomas Nuttall provided some supplements.

 Comparisons: See this comparison chart of the six species of wild rose in the Garden.